The agile methods Scrum and Kanban: What is the difference?

-Scrum and Kanban: What is the difference?Scrum and Kanban are methods used in the agile environment to ensure an effective and efficient project progress.
+Scrum and Kanban are methods used in the agile environment to ensure an effective and efficient project progress.
 The more complex and unpredictable the requirements of a project become, the more important it gets to work in an agile manner so that changes or problems can be resolved quickly and flexible.
 In order to present the process of a project clearly and transparently, Scrum and Kanban work with the visualization of the individual work steps.
 In agile project management, both methods are therefore very popular.

 Scrum is an iterative and incremental approach.
 An iteration describes the repetition of an action in order to continuously rework it and get towards the solution.
 Incremental means assembling a product step by step to sequentially add features to deliver customer value.
 Tasks that arise during a project are divided into small subtasks and prioritized in individual Sprints.
 This helps to control risks and constantly focus on delivering the highest possible customer value.

 By constantly checking and readjusting („Inspect & Adapt“) and implementing an open feedback culture, potential errors are quickly corrected and changes are reacted to.
 In this way, cost risks are reduced and the development team can regularly adapt to new requirements.

 What is a Sprint?
 Those who decide to work according to Scrum work in so-called Sprints.
 These are iterations that usually last two to four weeks.
 The entire project is therefore divided into smaller sub-goals.
 In this way, measures can be taken based on the experiences of the current Sprint and a quick adaptation to change (for example customer requirements) becomes possible.

 The three Scrum accountabilities

-The Product OwnerThe Product Owner (PO) is accountable for managing and prioritizing the Product Backlog.
+The Product Owner (PO) is accountable for managing and prioritizing the Product Backlog.
 The Product Owner is therefore responsible for the success of the entire product and ensures that the customer value is maximized.

-The TeamThe entire team is responsible for implementing the tasks defined in the Sprint Backlog and presents the finished Product Increment at the end of the Sprint.
+The entire team is responsible for implementing the tasks defined in the Sprint Backlog and presents the finished Product Increment at the end of the Sprint.
 Each team member is responsible for the development process of the respective task and makes the decisions that fall within this scope.

-The Scrum MasterThe Scrum Master supports the team by ensuring that each team member and other stakeholders in the organization understand the principles and values of Scrum and implement them correctly.
+The Scrum Master supports the team by ensuring that each team member and other stakeholders in the organization understand the principles and values of Scrum and implement them correctly.
 In addition, the Scrum Master organizes the various Scrum Events and protects the team from unauthorized intervention during the Sprint.Since Scrum is used for complex and unpredictable project plans, there are some rules and regulations to be observed.
 A distinction is made here between three artifacts and regular Scrum Events.